VitorLuizC/event-emitter/README.md

 # Clean Emitter

-Listen and emit events without dirty your classes/objects.
+Listen and emit events without dirty your classes, objects and functions with EventEmitter interface.

 ## Installation